protocol/nft-website/docs/contribute/contribution-tutorial.md

 ## Creating a fix

 If you've got this far, then you should have an issue in hand and a basic idea of how to fix it.
-Next up is implementing your fix!
+Next is implementing your fix!
 The process goes something like this:

 1. Create a _fork_.
 2. Make changes locally on your machine.